mehulagg/gitlab_test/doc/development/documentation/structure.md

 Offer a description of the feature or use case, and what to expect on this page.
 (You can reuse this content, or part of it, for the front matter's `description` at the top of this file).

-The introduction/overview should answer the following questions:
+The introduction should answer the following questions:

 - What is this feature or use case?
 - Who is it for?